scylladb/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/scyllaclusters.rst

    * - startDate
      - string
      - startDate specifies the task start date expressed in the RFC3339 format or now[+duration], e.g. now+3d2h10m, valid units are d, h, m, s.
+   * - timezone
+     - string
+     - timezone specifies the timezone of cron field.
    * - uploadParallel
      - array (string)
      - uploadParallel is a list of upload parallelism limits in the format [<dc>:]<limit>.
 The <dc>: part is optional and allows for specifying different limits in selected datacenters.
 If The <dc>: part is not set the limit is global (e.g. 'dc1:2,5') the runs are parallel in n nodes (2 in dc1) and n nodes in all the other datacenters.